freddy-alexis-ht/Git-GitHub/README.md

 Recoveries our changes.
 Keeps the last commit.

-In the image, we can see that 'git stash' displays a similar message as with 'git status'.
+In the image, we can see that 'git stash pop' displays a similar message as with 'git status'.
 We also can see that the 'stash@{0}' was dropped.
 Meaning that, if we'd have had 2 stashes: 'stash@{0}', 'stash@{1}', the first one was dropped, and 'stash@{1}' now is 'stash@{0}' (the only stash that exists).

 ![stash-3](images/stash-3.png)